MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 By default, the media that is defined by the [`Source`](xref:Xamarin.Forms.MediaElement.Source) property plays immediately after the media is opened.
 To suppress automatic media playback, set the [`AutoPlay`](xref:Xamarin.Forms.MediaElement.AutoPlay) property to `false`.

-Media playback controls are disabled by default, and can be enabled by setting the [`ShowsPlaybackControls`](xref:Xamarin.Forms.MediaElement.ShowsPlaybackControls) property to `true`. [`MediaElement`](xref:Xamarin.Forms.MediaElement) will then use the platforms native playback controls.
+Media playback controls are disabled by default, and are enabled by setting the [`ShowsPlaybackControls`](xref:Xamarin.Forms.MediaElement.ShowsPlaybackControls) property to `true`. [`MediaElement`](xref:Xamarin.Forms.MediaElement) will then use the platform playback controls.

 ## Play local media